nikosnaoum/dbexplorer/README.md

 # Implemetation with Django Haystack + Elasticsearch

-Data set is from https://www.kaggle.com/orgesleka/used-cars-database 370.000 cars - auto.csv is cleaned( from the rubish data, dublicates) and adobpted for the importing to the sqlite database
+Data set is from https://www.kaggle.com/orgesleka/used-cars-database 370.000 cars - autos_without_dublicates.csv (in data_set folder) is cleaned( from the rubish data, dublicates) and adobpted for the importing to the sqlite database

 Installation